MainulDip/iOS-study/ios-storage.md

 ```

 ### Singleton in Swift:
-- Kinda same as Java and other programming languages, use static property to initialize and get the object
+- Kinda same as Java and other programming languages, use static property to initialize and get the object.